Fix & Identify Largest Contentful Paint (LCP) Issues

 1. Optimizing Time to First Byte (TTFB)

-If your TTFB is slow (a good target is under 800ms [4]), it sets a high floor for your LCP.
+If your TTFB is slow (a good target is under 800ms), it sets a high floor for your LCP.
 Improving TTFB will improve every other loading metric.
-This is the time it takes for the browser to receive the first byte of HTML from your server.

 Universal TTFB Solutions

-• Use a CDN: A Content Delivery Network serves your content from a server physically close to your user, which reduces network latency [5].
+- Use a CDN: A Content Delivery Network serves your content from a server physically close to your user, which reduces network latency.
 Caching your full HTML pages at the CDN's edge is a powerful strategy for a fast, global TTFB.
+For detailed CDN configuration tips, see our guide on how to configure Cloudflare for optimal performance.

-• Use HTTP/3 with 0-RTT: Ensure your server is configured to use HTTP/3.
+- Use HTTP/3 with 0-RTT: Ensure your server is configured to use HTTP/3.
 It offers significant performance advantages, including better multiplexing.
-Crucially, it supports 0-RTT (Zero Round Trip Time Resumption), which eliminates the connection setup time for repeat visitors, providing an instant TTFB boost [6].
+It supports 0-RTT (Zero Round Trip Time Resumption), which eliminates the connection setup time for repeat visitors, providing an instant TTFB boost.

-• Use 103 Early Hints: For an advanced boost, use the 103 Early Hints status code.
-This allows your server or CDN to send hints about critical CSS and JS files to the browser while it's still preparing the full HTML document, allowing downloads to start even sooner [7].
-This is a powerful server-level feature that can benefit any platform.
+- Use 103 Early Hints: For an advanced boost, use the 103 Early Hints status code.
+This allows your server or CDN to send hints about critical CSS and JS files to the browser while it's still preparing the full HTML document, allowing downloads to start even sooner.
+For a complete implementation guide, see our article on 103 Early Hints.

 Platform-Specific TTFB Fixes